01618830666

 What is the future of Japanese Knotweed: what we can expect in the coming years

 Japanese Knotweed is a highly invasive plant species that can cause significant damage to property and the environment.
-It was first introduced to the UK in the 19th century and has since spread throughout the country.
+It was first introduced to the UK in the 19th century and has since spread.
 Over the years, efforts have been made to control the spread of Japanese Knotweed, but it remains a persistent problem.
-In this article, we will explore the current state of Japanese Knotweed in the UK and what we can expect in the coming years.
+This article will explore the current state of Japanese Knotweed in the UK and what we can expect in the coming years.

 Current State of Japanese Knotweed: